 His gin drinks were of course a roaring success and eventually became Keighley’s worst kept secret.

 Today, the creative spirit of Hubert, ‘The Rev’, lives on through his great-grandson, Thomas Lester, who has inherited Hubert’s original recipe book.
-These old gin recipes have been his inspiration for the creation of Reverend Hubert Winter Gin Liqueur (27% ABV), bursting with aromatic notes of dried fruits, winter spices and organic citrus zest and Reverend Hubert Summer Cup (20.1% ABV), made with prizewinning plums, rhubarb, sweet pomegranate and tart cranberries for a perfect balance of smoothness and a refreshing zing.
+These old gin recipes have been his inspiration for the creation of Reverend Hubert Winter Gin Liqueur (27% ABV), bursting with aromatic notes of dried fruits, winter spices and organic citrus zest and Reverend Hubert Summer Cup (20.1% ABV), made with luscious plums, rhubarb, sweet pomegranate and tart cranberries for a perfect balance of smoothness and a refreshing zing.